 As the price goes down, the weight of the bike inevitably will go up.
 Everything from the crankset and drivetrain to handlebar and seat post gets heavier.
 And if you elect for a full-suspension bike at this price point, you can expect a pretty hefty bike.
 While it will undoubtedly be lighter than a bike made 5 to 10 years ago, the rear shock and linkage all add precious pounds to the bottom line.

 At first glance, it may appear that having more gears is a good thing—27 is better than 20, right?
 But that 27-gear (3 in the front, 9 in the rear) ride is actually far less intuitive to use.
 On the trail you need crisp changes to react to ascents and descents, and swapping from the big to small chain ring in the front is a real time killer—not to mention a lot of excess weight and complexity.
-If you can find a 2 x 10 bike for under $1,000, that’s a great fit for all-mountain riding, which is why we’re so excited about the Diamondback Overdrive Comp.
+If you can find a 1 x 11 or 1 x 10 bike for under $1,000, that’s a great fit for all-mountain riding, which is why we’re so excited about the Salsa Timberjack NX1 and Cannondale Trail 5.

 As a first bike or if you’re unsure about how committed you are to the sport, a bike under $1,000 makes a whole lot of sense.
 But if you’re thinking about making a long-term purchase or live in an area that is low on smooth and easy trails—such as the rocky, muddy and root-filled Seattle area—it may be worth stretching the budget a little to get a more capable steed.